 - Opportunities to work abroad occasionally arise but these positions commonly require previous overseas experience.
 The vacancies are usually short term.

-You will need a good honours degree for entry into this career.
-Relevant subjects include, life and medical sciences and agricultural and horticultural sciences.
+You'll need a good honours degree for entry into this career.
+Relevant subjects include life and medical sciences and agricultural and horticultural sciences.
 In particular, the following degree subjects are helpful:

 - botany and plant science

 - crop and plant science

 A postgraduate qualification in a relevant topic can be advantageous and many plant breeders hold one.
 Search postgraduate courses in plant genetics.